 How to Manage Vendor Risks

 Identifying risks is the first step, followed by determining how to handle them.
-There are four basic risk handling techniques:
+There are four basic risk-handling techniques:

 - Avoid: Don't perform the activity that presents the risk.

-- Mitigate: Identity, implement and test controls that can effectively reduce the risk's occurrence, likelihood or severity.
+- Mitigate: Identity, implement, and test controls that can effectively reduce the risk's occurrence, likelihood or severity.

 - Transfer: You can transfer the financial impact of the risk through insurance policies or indemnification language in your contract.
+It’s important to note that even through you can transfer some of the financial impact, your organization is always responsible for the risk.

 - Accept: It isn't possible to eliminate all risks.
 In some situations, the potential benefits outweigh the risks, and all organizations have to take on some level of risk.